libis/rdm-build/README.md

   - `setup-all.sh` script dat scans the data files and performs the API actions to create the objects
   - `setup-tools` library of functions for data file actions

 The Docker container will execute the `init_*.sh` scripts in alphabetical order when  booting the image.
-The first script will deploy any war file that it finds in a specific location.
-The second one will prepare a script for Payara's asadmin command to be executed after the application server has started.
+Our script will deploy the dataverse war file and prepare scripts for Payara's asadmin command to be executed when the application server starts.
+The script will skip its tasks when the application is already deployed.

 The `bootstrap-job.sh` script needs to be called manually and should only be called when the application has started completely.
 It will delegate most of its work to the `setup-all.sh` and `config-job.sh` scripts.
 The first script will scan the `data` folder for files with data (mostly JSON) and execute API calls to load the data.
 The second script scans the environment for certain variables and configures the application from these.